 Replace with a SSD: follow the steps in this video.

 How to Fix a Slow Macbook Pro: The Quick Technique (5-10 minutes)

 The manual methods can be quite time-consuming and may require you to have certain level of technical skills.
-Fortunately, if you want to fix your slow Mac more quickly and easily, there are some tools you can rely on.
+Fortunately, if you want to fix your slow Mac more quickly and easily, here are some tools you can rely on.

 Option 1: Using MacBooster to keep your Macbook clean and secure

-MacBooster - developed by the IObit team.
+MacBooster 4 - developed by the IObit team.
 The software stands out for its all-in-one concept.
-It actually integrates a collection of handy and useful tools for monitoring overall status of your Macbook.
+It integrates a collection of handy and useful tools for monitoring overall status of your Macbook.
 The Security Center, for example, helps you identify possible security threats and removes malware.

 Option 2: Using CleanMyMac 3 to scan & clean up your Macbook

 CleanMyMac 3 - as the name indicates, its core value is to clean your Mac and free up storage space -- by locating junks and unnecessary files through deep scan of the system: Photo/iTunes, Mail attachments, large and old files, etc. In addition, you can use it to batch uninstall unwanted programs, and permanently erase files that are private to you.
 The app is very sleek and intuitive, just hit Scan to get started and then Clean.